yrambler2001/jira-time-tracker/README.md

 2. In the Settings modal, you will need to provide the following information:
     - **Jira Subdomain**: This is the unique part of your organization's Jira URL.
 For example, if your Jira URL is `https://my-company.atlassian.net`, your subdomain is `my-company`.
     - **Your Email**: The email address you use for your Jira account.
-    - **Jira API Token**: A personal access token for your Jira account.
-You can create one by following the instructions on the Atlassian website.
-For security reasons, this token is stored only in your browser's local storage.
+    - **Jira API Token**: You can create a personal access token for your Jira account by following the instructions on the Atlassian website.
+Open the link under the field ([link](https://id.atlassian.com/manage-profile/security/api-tokens)) and click "Create API Token".
+Choose a clear name for the token to distinguish it from others and clarify its purpose.
+For security, the token is stored only in your browser's local storage.
+It is advisable to set a one-year expiration to avoid weekly refreshes.
 3. Click **Save**.
 The application will then connect to your Jira account and fetch your data.

 ## The Dashboard